 In Russia the geothermal resources are used predominantly for heat supply both heating of several cities and settlements on Northern Caucasus and Kamchatka with a total number of the population 500000.
-Besides in some regions of country the deep heat is used for greenhouses of common area 465000 m2.
+Besides in some regions of country the deep heat is used for greenhouses of common area 465000 m.
 Most active the hydrothermal resources are used in Krasnodar territory, Dagestan and on Kamchatka.
-(Fig. 1, Fig.2) [1,2].
-The approximately half of extracted resources is applied for heat supply of habitation and industrial puttings, third - to a heating of greenhouses, and about 13 % - for industrial processes.
+(Fig. 1, Fig.2).
+Gadjiev et al. (1980), Kononov et al. (2000) The approximately half of extracted resources is applied for heat supply of habitation and industrial puttings, third - to a heating of greenhouses, and about 13 % - for industrial processes.
 Besides the thermal waters are used approximately on 150 health resorts and 40 factories on bottling mineral water.
 Quantity of electrical energy developed by geothermal stations of Russia, per 1999 almost twice has increased as contrasted to by former level.
 Nevertheless, it remains extremely minor, making some 0,01 of percent from common development of the electric power in the country.